hsalokor/haskell-rescue/2011-11/20-command-line-monad.md

 So, `return` seems to be related to something called Monads.
 Buy hey, IO is a Monad, so practically `return` takes any value a and returns IO a.
 Thus is allows you to inject a value "into IO".
 Or any monad.
-Let's say IO though.
+Let's stick to IO for now, though.

 The latter part says that it filters a list of Strings, keeping only those that include "cat".
 The type signature [[Char]] -> [[Char]] is equivalent to [String] -> [String].